Dynamics of a compressible gas injected into a confined porous layer: Model formulation

 We denote the height of the gas-liquid interface by $y^* = F^*(x^*, t^*)$ and the points of contact with the upper and lower boundaries by $X^*_u({t^*})$ and $X^*_l({t^*})$ respectively.
 For later convenience, we extend the definition of $F^*$ to the whole domain such that

-The liquid is assumed to be incompressible with constant density ${\rho}_w$.
-We assume that compression of the gas is adiabatic, meaning the walls are perfectly insulating and no heat is transferred to or from the surroundings.
+The liquid is assumed to be incompressible with constant density ${\rho}_w$. {The initial gas and liquid volumes are assumed to be in thermal equilibrium with the surrounding pore matrix.
+Gas compression is treated as isothermal, an assumption that is valid when the thermal inertia of the solid pore matrix is much greater than that of the gas \citep{kushnir_temperature_2012}}.
 At a fixed temperature, we define $\rho_{g0}$ to be the equilibrium gas density when at the outlet pressure $p_{g0}$.
 Then, using $p_{g0}$ and $\rho_{g0}$ as a reference pressure and a reference density, we write the equation of state for the gas (relating density $\rho^*_g$ to pressure $p^*_g$) and the equilibrium speed of sound in the gas ($c$) as

 respectively, for a suitable dimensionless function $\mathcal{P}$, for which $\mathcal{P}(1)=1$ and $\mathcal{P}'(1)>0$.
 For hydrogen, $\mathcal{P}'(1)\geq 1$ and $\mathcal P''(1)\geq 0$ at temperatures and pressures of interest (figure~\ref{fig:EqState}$b$), so that $c^2$ rises with increasing pressure, although this may not be the case for gases such as CO$_2$ (figure~\ref{fig:EqState}$a$).